-My name is Adam Japko and my personal, 28 year WineZag does not inspire me to provide guidance on which wines are “the best” or “the worst” and which should sell out pre-arrival or languish in warehouses or on retail shelves.
-Conversely, my WineZag reflects a personality that embraces nontraditional approaches in search of quality experiences that crescendo in intensity and reward over time.
+My name is Adam Japko and my 30 year WineZag does not inspire me to provide guidance on which wines are “the best” or “the worst” and which should sell out pre-arrival or languish in warehouses or on retail shelves.
+Conversely, my WineZag reflects an everyday personality that embraces nontraditional approaches in search of quality experiences that crescendo in intensity and reward over time.

 In any one session, we tasted twelve wines in strict peer groups (same grape or blend, region, vintage), blind (labels were covered), in two flights of six wines at a time, and in identical proper glassware.
 We sipped and slurped, took copious and often legible notes, discussed what we were experiencing, and cast secret ballots for our favorites before heading home with our 6 stained glasses, a record of the group’s most and least favorite wines, and a deeper connection with each other.